Primula vulgaris Huds.

 Bloom Time: Late winter or early spring

 Primula vulgaris is a perennial plant with a basal rosette of leaves more-or-less evergreen in favored habitats.
 It grows up to 12 inches (30 cm) tall.
 Leaves are up to 10 inches (25 cm) long and up to 2.2 inches (6 cm) wide, often heavily wrinkled, with an irregularly crenate to dentate margin and a usually short leaf stem.
 The delicately scented flowers are up to 1.6 inches (4 cm) in diameter and are borne singly on short slender stems.
 They are typically pale yellow, though white or pink forms are often seen in nature.

 How to Grow and Care

 Potted indoor Primulas are a delightful way to usher out winter or welcome in the spring.
-They are available in a wide range of striking colors, forming a mass of flowers.
+They are available in many striking colors, forming a mass of flowers.
 Most people prefer the taller, upright delicate Primulas indoors, but even a pot of common Primula is an excellent addition.
 Extend the flowering season by pinching off dying buds.
 Then, after the plant has done blooming, consider moving it outside.
 While inside, do not overwater; wilting even though the plant is getting water is a sign of root rot.

 They are propagated from seeds, which are sown directly in soil or potting media.
 Most pots of indoor Primula are purchased as flowering plants, destined to be set atop a desk, sill, or table until they're done flowering.